dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 `LIBRARY`

 The name of the library to install.
-This name may include a version number.
+This name may include version number notation (for example, `@1.2.0`).

 ### Options